World of Quest: Telecast and home media

 World of Quest premiered on March 15, 2008, on Kids' WB on The CW in the U.S. and in Canada on Teletoon on August 10, 2008, as a preview, with regular airings starting on September 1, 2008.
 The CW4Kids removed it from its schedule after airing the first-season finale "Search For Power" on June 14, 2008.

 The series aired on Teletoon in Canada and Cartoon Network in the United Kingdom.
-It was also being shown on Disney XD in Poland and Latin America, and on Jetix in Central and Eastern Europe.
-In mid-September 2015, Disney XD Canada was airing repeats of the series.
-Since the rebranding of Disney XD Canada, from 2015 to 2016, it aired repeats on Family Chrgd.

 In March 2010, Cookie Jar Entertainment announced a deal with Mill Creek Entertainment to release their shows, including World of Quest on the home entertainment market in the U.S.

 On July 27, 2010, Mill Creek Entertainment released a 10-episode Best-of collection entitled The World of Quest: The Quest Begins on DVD in Region 1 which includes a bonus episode of Super Duper Sumos.

-Currently, the show is now streaming on Tubi and available for purchase on Apple TV.

 Awards

 The series was nominated for Best Children's and Youth Program or Series by the Canadian Film and Television Production Association for their 2009 Indie Awards.